silverdrake11/twitter_uchicago_workshop/README.md

 ## Jupyter Installation

 We are assuming you have some sort of python set up on your own personal computer.
-If not, yo should go here and download anaconda:
+If not, you should go here and download anaconda:

 https://www.anaconda.com/distribution/